Absences are when an employee is not present at the location where they perform their job during a normal work day.

 Whenever an employee is absent for shorter periods than a normal work day, their times are added to determine the absence.
 If the duration of the normal daily work is not standard, the average duration should be used.

 Employers should be notified off an absence, whenever foreseeable, which includes a justification, at least 5 days in advance.
 If this advanced notice cannot be given, in particular because the absence is unforeseeable five days in advance, then the employer should be notified as soon as possible.

-An excused absence does not affect any of the worker’s rights.
+An excused absence does not affect any of the employee’s rights.
 However, the following excused absences result in a loss of pay:

-(a) Due to illness, provided that the worker is enrolled in the social security system for protection against illnesses;
+(a) Due to illness, provided that the employee is enrolled in the social security system for protection against illnesses;

-(b) Due to an accident at work, provided that the worker is entitled to any benefit or insurance;
+(b) Due to an accident at work, provided that the employee is entitled to any benefit or insurance;

 (c) An absence to care for a member of the household;

 (d) Absences which by law are considered justified when they exceed 30 days per year;

 (e) Absences authorized or approved by the employer.